ivanlen/simpsons_bot/README.md

 # Simpsons Markov chain Twitter bot

 A Markov chain model to generate text and tweet it.
-In this particular example we used ~600 chapters of the Simpsons to generate the a Homer Simpson text model.
+In this particular example we used ~600 chapters of the Simpsons to generate the Homer Simpson text model.

 ## Bots